An NRC staff member assesses the damage caused by Storm Daniel in Derna, Libya in 2023. Photo: Mohamed Alfahd/NRC

 NRC’s education response ensures that children and young people have access to quality, safe and inclusive education.
 The education environment in Libya requires emergency/transitional and resilience/sustainable support.
 NRC responds to both through its established community centres, in formal and informal schools, and through remote learning modalities.

 NRC also works with communities to provide community-based education services and provides training and support to incentivise teachers.
-In 2022, the education programme has also scaled up youth activities to include technical vocational training and further learning opportunities focused at providing professional and technical skills.
+In 2023, the education programme has also scaled up youth activities to include technical vocational training and further learning opportunities focused at providing professional and technical skills.
 Key activities supported by NRC Libya education teams include:

-• Remedial classes and basic literacy and numeracy – Supports academic achievement and is implemented with a flexible approach whether in-person or remote
+• Remedial classes and basic literacy and numeracy – supports academic achievement and is implemented with a flexible approach whether in-person or remote

 • Better Learning Programme (BLP) – NRC’s flagship psychosocial support reduces possible fear and stress and is essential to improved motivation and quality of learning

-• Teacher professional development - Provides strategies for well-being and active teaching from the INEE Teachers in Crisis Contexts (TiCC) training pack and NRC’s BLP
+• Teacher professional development – provides strategies for wellbeing and active teaching from the INEE Teachers in Crisis Contexts (TiCC) training pack and NRC’s BLP

-• Parent-teacher associations
+• Parent-teacher associations (PTAs)

-• Youth technical and non-technical training and social engagement technical vocational training and non-technical training, social engagement and further learning opportunities
+• Youth technical and non-technical training and social engagement – technical vocational training and non-technical training, social engagement and further learning opportunities

 NRC Information, counselling and legal assistance (ICLA)Information, counselling and legal assistance (ICLA)

 NRC supports vulnerable displaced and conflict-affected communities to establish legal identity, including obtaining legal civil documentation (LCD), to claim their housing, land and property (HLP) and employment (ELP) rights, as well as access essential services (AES).
 This is done through raising awareness on legal protection needs by providing information at the community level.
-Through group information sessions (GIS), NRC raises awareness on LCD, HLP, ELP, and AES rights, procedural requirements and how to exercise them.
-NRC is also providing Information sessions to refugees and asylum seekers on relevant topics including residency, work rights, tenancy and civil documentation that provide specific information on available legal avenues.
+Through group information sessions (GIS), NRC raises awareness on LCD, HLP, ELP and AES rights, procedural requirements and how to exercise them.
+NRC is also providing information sessions to refugees and asylum seekers on relevant topics including residency, work rights, tenancy and civil documentation that provide specific information on available legal avenues.

 The ICLA programme also works to build the capacity of NRC shelter teams as well as other shelter actors in Libya in conducting HLP due diligence for shelter and housing intervention.
 This will help ensure that mitigation measures are in place for not doing harm, including reducing the risk of eviction and increasing beneficiary protection against exclusion from compensation schemes and further displacements linked to insecurity of tenure or lack of access to required legal documentation.
 Moreover, NRC is strengthening its approach to support access to employment laws and procedures.
 NRC is now the main focal point in Tripoli and Benghazi for IDP, host community, and returnee people in need of legal aid.